-We encourage Groton's citizens and others to review the schedule for 2022-2023, use the Project Summary Form, and then as appropriate, the detailed Project Application Proposal Form included in the CPP, to submit a proposal.
+We encourage Groton's citizens and others to review the schedule for 2023-2024.
+To submit a proposal, first, use the CPA Preliminary Proposal (CPA PP) form, and then as appropriate, the CPA Project Application Proposal (CPA PAP) form.
+Both are included with CPP.
 These are intended to help develop proposals in accordance with the procedures within this CPP and with the CPA.
 This CPP has been placed on the Town of Groton's website.
 The CPP contains a copy of the scoring sheet used by the CPC members to evaluate proposals, determine priority and thence precedence; a tool needed when insufficient funds exist for eligible projects.